silshack/inls161fall2016/_posts/2016-09-19-websites-and-markup.md

 This week's tasks will involve some very simple coding (markup, really) and continued exploration and use of our system administration skills.

-Last Friday we learned how to set up a very basic website using Jekyll and GitHub pasges.
+Last in the git and Github lab we learned how to set up a very basic website using Jekyll and GitHub pasges.
 This week we will expand on that significantly, learn how to use markup to change the style of our content, and then learn to publish content to the web.
 <excerpt/>